-Under the Douglas Shire Planning Scheme 2018 Version 1.0, the site is identified in the Medium Density Residential Zone.
-In accordance with the Tables of Assessment, development for Reconfiguring a Lot, including the creation of an access easement from a gazetted toad, is identified as requiring the approval of a Code Assessable application by Douglas Shire Council.
+In accordance with the Tables of Assessment, Reconfiguring a Lot, is identified as requiring the approval of a Code Assessable application by Douglas Shire Council.
 As the Assessment Manager, the Council, in determining the application can only have regard to the applicable Assessment Benchmarks contained within the Planning Scheme and no other matter.

-The assessment against the relevant Assessment Benchmarks, contained in this report, demonstrates that the proposed development satisfies the intent and outcomes sought by the benchmarks and that the site is able to accommodate the development proposed.

-On this basis, the application is submitted to Douglas Shire Council for approval subject to reasonable and relevant conditions.
+The assessment of the proposal against the relevant code requirements of the Douglas Shire Planning Scheme 2018 Version 1.0 contained in this report, demonstrate that the proposed development is able to satisfy the relevant Assessment Benchmarks.
+Based on this assessment, the application is submitted for approval subject to reasonable and relevant conditions.